fetchai/ledger/docs/source/ml/c2v.rst

 # Input files
 The content of the input file(s) is assumed to have the following syntax:
 ```
-fct_1 sourceword_1a,path_1a,targetword_1a sourceword_1b,path_1b,targetword_1b ...
+fct_1 sourceword_1a,path_1a,targetword_1a sourceword_1b,path_1b,targetword_1b ... \n
-fct_2 sourceword_2a,path_2a,targetword_2a sourceword_2b,path_2b,targetword_2b ...
+fct_2 sourceword_2a,path_2a,targetword_2a sourceword_2b,path_2b,targetword_2b ... \n
 ```
 where `fct_i` is the function name of the function `i`, and the triple (sourceword_ij,path_ij,targetword_ij) is the jth context of function i.
 The context consists of a source word (start node of a path in the AST), path is a unique id/string indicating a path, targetword is the terminating word of a path in a ast.
+The contexts are space separated, the list of contexts is terminated by a newline character.

 Contexts from raw Python code: An extractor can be found in <https://github.com/uvue-git/7lytix_Code2Vec/blob/1a470e5c67cbfaa6d5473cb55744edba1e3b0b93/code2vec_preprocess.sh#L41>